ulfschneider/ulfschneider.github.io/_posts/blog/2015-07-24-supersize.md

 Standup
 ---

 Let´s assume you do daily standup´s with component- or skill-formed teams (I hope you do standup´s, doing it not is a very bad idea).
-Considering the purpose of a daily standup is to ensure the delivery of a feature by the end of your iteration and to unhide the impediments or necessary adjustments to reach that goal, usually a daily standup with only the people who belong to a single architectural component doesn´t support you at all.
+Considering the purpose of a daily standup is to ensure the delivery of a feature by the end of your iteration and to unhide the necessary adjustments to reach that goal, usually a daily standup with only the people who belong to a single architectural component doesn´t support you at all.
 You will find communication without direction and the impression of wasting time among the participants.
 This is not fruitful.

 Instead, if *all* the people who deliver a feature are together from the start, a so called cross-functional team, the standup supports collaboration and communication towards that goal of feature delivery and the team can start to hunt features.